Data-driven uncertainty quantification for constrained stochastic differential equations and application to solar photovoltaic power forecast data: Data Sets 1 and 2: Graphical data analysis

 \subsection{Acknowledgments}

-This research was partially supported by the KAUST Office of Sponsored Research (OSR) under Award No. OSR--2019--CRG8--4033, the Alexander von Humboldt Foundation, the chair Risques Financiers, Fondation du Risque, and the Laboratory of Excellence MME-DII Grant No. ANR11-LBX--0023--01 (\url{http://labex-mme-dii.u-cergy.fr/}).
+This research was partially supported by the KAUST Office of Sponsored Research (OSR) under Award number URF/1/2584--01--01 in the KAUST Competitive Research Grants Program Round 8, the Alexander von Humboldt Foundation, the chair Risques Financiers, Fondation du Risque, and the Laboratory of Excellence MME-DII Grant no. ANR11-LBX--0023--01 (\url{http://labex-mme-dii.u-cergy.fr/}).
 We thank UTE (\url{https://portal.ute.com.uy/}) for providing the data used in this research.

 [title={References}]